DorArlaki/Deploy-Group-Policy/Uninstall-AnyDesk/README.md

 ## Customization

 You can customize the script by editing variables such as `$newValue` to adjust the uninstallation behavior or add further cleanup tasks.

+Enjoy simplifying your AnyDesk uninstallation and keeping your Downloads folders tidy! 😊🌟